 Do your best to make sure it is assessing what you truly want to know.
 For example, if you want to assess their writing skills, but have a challenging reading passage attached it could give misleading data for those students who struggle with reading comprehension but are strong writers.

 Try to chunk it into separate skills.
 It’s totally fine to give multiple little mini-assessments.

 Also, do your best to make them short and effective assessments.
 If your baseline takes two weeks to complete, it could skew the data for students with attention issues or who fatigue easily.

 Boil it down to the necessary basics.
 What are you hoping your students are bringing to the table?

 Create or find an appropriate assessment to find out their strengths and the areas you want to address and support throughout your class.
-We have tons of fun and free baseline assessments if you’re looking for some to download or just some inspiration 🙂
+We have tons of fun and comprehensive baseline assessments if you’re looking for some to download or just some inspiration 🙂

 Step 5: Smooth sailing – minor adjustments